codecrafters-io/build-your-own-redis/stage_descriptions/lists-11-xj7.md

 ### The `BLPOP` Command with a Non-Zero Timeout

-The `BLPOP` command can take a timeout duration in seconds.
+The `BLPOP` command can accept a timeout duration in seconds.

 ```bash
 $ redis-cli BLPOP list_key 2